 Given these ever-changing times, organizations are consistently challenged to adapt to new trends in business.
-Like any skill, this can be sharpened by putting your brain to work- learn new skills at every turn.
+Like any skill, one can sharpen this by putting your brain to work- learn new skills at every turn.
 We gain massive rewards by ensuring that we remain open to change.

 How do you collaborate with others?
 Are you open to learning from those around you regardless of the difference in roles?

-Machines will be operated by people just as ideas and plans are executed by people.
+Just as people execute ideas and plans, machines are operated by people.
 Organizations are keen to hire and retain individuals who work well within the team and can effectively actualize their vision.
-Here are a few tips on how you can develop this in the long run:
+A few tips on how you can develop this in the long run include:

 - Practice active listening